atomone-hub/genesis/DECENTRALISTS.md

-While it may appear that the Decentralists and its integration into AtomOne are unnecessary complexifications not fit for a "minimal hub", it does address the real need for a long term development roadmap for AtomOne to improve our communications amidst irreconciliable differences, the need to give self-aligned groups more voice through self-organization, and the need for a long term vision of a market of competing systems and designs that incorporate a comprehensive range of components from virtual machines, smart contract
+While it may appear that the Decentralists and its integration into AtomOne are unnecessary complexifications not fit for a "minimal hub", it does address the real need for a long term development roadmap for AtomOne to improve our communications amidst irreconcilable differences, the need to give self-aligned groups more voice through self-organization, and the need for a long term vision of a market of competing systems and designs that incorporate a comprehensive range of components from virtual machines, smart contract